philippeitis/cpsc312-project/README.md

 The project uses the [http](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/http.html%27)), [pcre](https://www.swi-prolog.org/pldoc/man?section=pcre), and [dcg](https://www.swi-prolog.org/pldoc/doc/_SWI_/library/dcg/basics.pl) libraries.
 If it is run with SWIPL 8.+, all functionality will be available.
 If not, then the `pcre` library will not be imported, and only the JSON capabilities of the `http` library will be used.
 This has been tested on the department computers using SWIPL 7.6.4, and using SWIPL 8.4 locally, and all tests pass.

+[USAGE.md](USAGE.md) goes into further detail about how to use FastFunc, and provides specific examples of different tasks to help direct your evaluation.

 ### Go into more details about how the MVP works...

 ## Guide to New Learning